 - The CLFS Submitter must be certified in PECOS as a User or Authorized User on the PECOS Medicare Enrollment forms (CLFS submitters must have their name appear within one of the following 855 application forms: A,B,C,I,R).

-It's important to have a financial management system, specifically a revenue cycle management system, that gives you the ability to respond to these new reporting requirements.
-It will be very difficult to use manual spreadsheets.
+With the new fee schedule in place and ongoing reporting obligations, it's more important than ever to have a financially grounded revenue cycle management system that gives you the necessary visibility and auditability.
 You need a system that can capture the following information and aggregate the data into timely buckets:

 - Date paid